Incorporating literary devices into lessons? Try these ten poems to teach figurative language.

 Sara Teasdale: “There Will Come Soft Rains,” assonance.

 This poem is in Bradbury’s short story, but teach it with any story about war.
 Teasdale was an American writer, and her work fits nicely into an American literature curriculum.
 Teasdale uses assonance, but students will recognize other elements as well.
+The figurative language in poetry of Teasdale is plenty.

 I keep my eyes open for new poetry to add to my curriculum, and I specifically use these ten poems to teach figurative language.
+If you want to download this list, it is in my library.
+Sometimes having a list within your reach can prompt important discussions and provide enrichment to another lesson, especially if you’re targeting and teaching figurative langauge.

 If you’re looking for another approach to teaching figurative language, read Melissa’s post for more ideas over at Reading and Writing Haven.